nmstate/kubernetes-nmstate/docs/user-guide-policy-configure-linux-bridge.md

 ## Selecting nodes

 `NodeNetworkConfigurationPolicy` supports node selectors.
-Thanks to them you can select subset of nodes or a specific node by its name:
+Thanks to them you can select a subset of nodes or a specific node by its name:

 ```yaml
 cat <<EOF | kubectl create -f -